-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

 It's unlikely to be a cash bar.

-While the official menus for the luncheon or the dinner reception have not been announced yet, one can count on the champers to flow liberally.
+While the official menus for the luncheon or the dinner reception are set, one can count on the champers to flow liberally.

 There are currently eight champagne manufacturers who have a royal warrant.
 The Queen served Bollinger at her own wedding, but popular brands Moet & Chandon and Veuve Clicquot also have the royal seal of approval.

-Why is an American making the cake?
+Why did an American make the cake?

-Ms Markle has opted to pass on the royal wedding tradition of serving fruitcake.
+The Duchess opted to pass on the royal wedding tradition of serving fruitcake.

-Instead, she's showing a nod to her heritage by having American chef Claire Ptak bake a classic, white wedding cake.
+Instead, she showed a nod to her heritage by having American chef Claire Ptak bake a classic, white wedding cake.

-Like Ms Markle, Ms Patak is California-raised and London-based.
-Her Hackney bakery Violet Cakes focuses on seasonal and organic ingredients, and she will be preparing a lemon elderflower cake "that will incorporate the bright flavours of spring".
+Like Meghan, Ms Ptak is California-raised and London-based.
+Her Hackney bakery Violet Cakes focuses on seasonal and organic ingredients.
+She prepared a lemon elderflower cake that incorporated the "bright flavours of spring".

-It will be covered with buttercream and decorated with fresh flowers, according to Kensington Palace.
+It is covered with buttercream and decorated with fresh flowers, according to Kensington Palace.

-DJ or Band?
+DJ or band?

 Our money is on a band.

-If the rumours are true and the Spice Girls are invited, perhaps their hit Two Become One will be the happy couple's first dance as husband and wife.
+If the rumours are true and the Spice Girls are perhaps invited for the latter parts of the wedding, their hit Two Become One could be the happy couple's first dance as husband and wife.

 Or Sir Elton John could step up and perform Can You Feel The Love Tonight.